timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 # Acknowledgments

-The authors wish to thank Mike Hollyman for editorial suggestions.
+The authors wish to thank Mike Hollyman and Theodor-Fedor Vompe for editorial suggestions.

 {backmatter}